 All stock option grants made under the equity-based compensation plans were issued at exercise prices no less than the Company's closing stock price on the date of grant.
-Options under the 2005 Plan and 2014 Directors Plan were determined by the Board of Directors or the Compensation Committee of the Board of Directors in accordance with the provisions of the respective plans.
+Options under the 2016 Plan, 2005 Plan and 2014 Directors Plan were determined by the Board of Directors or the Compensation Committee of the Board of Directors in accordance with the provisions of the respective plans.
 The terms of each option grant include vesting, exercise, and other conditions are set forth in a Stock Option Agreement evidencing each grant.
 No option can have a life in excess of ten (10) years.
 The Company records compensation expense for employee stock options based on the estimated fair value of the options on the date of grant using the Black-Scholes option-pricing model.
 The model requires various assumptions, including a risk-free interest rate, the expected term of the options, the expected stock price volatility over the expected term of the options, and the expected dividend yield.
 Compensation expense for employee stock options is recognized ratably over the vesting term.
-Compensation expense recognized for options issued under the 2005 Plan was \$148,000, \$581,000 and \$663,000 for the years ended March 31, 2017, 2016 and 2015, respectively.
-Compensation expense recognized for restricted stock and stock options issued under the 2014 Directors Plan and the 2004 Directors Plan was \$84,000, \$84,000 and \$78,000 for the three years ended March 31, 2017, 2016 and 2015, respectively.
-All stock-based compensation has been classified as general and administrative expense in the consolidated statement of operations.
+Compensation expense recognized for options issued under the Plans was \$62,000, \$154,000 and \$587,000 for the years ended March 31, 2018, 2017 and 2016, respectively.

-A summary of option activity under the Company's stock plans for the years ended March 31, 2017, 2016 and 2015 is presented below:
+A summary of option activity under the Company's stock plans for the years ended March 31, 2018, 2017 and 2016 is presented below: